yujunliang/multipass-kubernetes/README.md

 ### Step 5.
 Delete two Ubuntu VMs on macOS pane,

 After you complete practice, you can delete the VMs.
+Assume you are still on the same directory as Step 1.

 ```
-cd
-cd multipass-kubernetes/multipass
 ./destroy.sh
 ```